Twilio-org/toolkit/docs/broadcast.md

 Don't forget to save your changes!

-### Configure your environment variables

-In the console, [go to the Functions configuration page](https://www.twilio.com/console/runtime/functions/configure).
-Create the two environment variables listed in the table at the top of the page.
-Use the Notify service SID from the last step for the first variable.
-For the second, enter a list of phone numbers for "administrators" of the application who will be able to use the `broadcast` command to send messages out to the entire group.
-The variable changes should auto-save.

-Now we're ready to deploy our Function.

-### Create the Broadcast/Subscribe Function
+### Deploy the Function template

-In the console, [go to the Functions page](https://www.twilio.com/console/runtime/functions/manage) and create a new Blank function.
+In the console, navigate to the [Runtime config page for Functions](https://www.twilio.com/console/runtime/functions/manage).
+Click the red "add" button to create a new Function, and choose the "SMS Broadcast" template.

-Paste in the code from the [`sb_broadcast`](../functions/sb_broadcast.js) example function in the Rapid Response Kit repository in the browser text editor.
-Give the Function the route `/sb_broadcast`.
-Copy the final Function URL to your clipboard, as you will need it in the final configuration step.

-Hit the "Save" button to deploy your Function!
+Populate the required environment variables, as documented above.
+Use the Notify Service SID from the Notify service you created during the setup steps.
+Add "admin" phone numbers for folks you'd like to be able to broadcast messages.

+In a few moments your Function should be deployed!
+Grab its URL from the configuration screen, as we will now need to configure it for incoming SMS messages to our Messaging service.

 ### Handle incoming messages with your Function